The Sixth Sense

 Alcohol, Drugs & Smoking

-There are very brief, contextual moments of smoking depicted, but it is not a significant focus of the film.
+There are very brief, background instances of adults consuming alcohol, but substance use is not a focal point of the story.

 Frightening Scenes